Thomas Noe: Coingate

 Noe is also at the center of the Ohio Coingate scandal.
 On November 13, 2006, Noe was found guilty of theft, money laundering, forgery and corrupt activity, and the central charge: that he engaged in a pattern of corruption in his management of Ohio's $50 million rare-coin fund investment with the bureau.

 On February 13, 2006, the Lucas County District Court of Ohio indicted Noe along with his business partner, Timothy LaPointe.

 The prosecution presented their case in three weeks that Noe stole $2 million for personal use; the defense argued that Noe's government contract allowed him the freedom to use the state's money however he wanted, but called no witnesses.
 The jury deliberated for three days before delivering their verdict.
 On November 20, 2006, Thomas Noe was given an 18-year sentence, to be served after the 27-month federal sentence imposed in September, fined $213,000, "ordered to pay the cost of the prosecution, estimated at nearly $3 million, and ordered to pay restitution to the Ohio Bureau of Workers' Compensation for the money missing from the rare-coin fund, estimated at $13.7 million."
 On April 21, 2020, he was released from prison after governor Mike DeWine commuted his sentence in part due to COVID-19 concerns.

 Earlier, on August 17, 2005, Ohio Governor Bob Taft was charged with four criminal misdemeanors stemming from his failure to disclose golf outings paid for by lobbyists, as well as some undisclosed gifts.
 The gifts were varied, but included gifts from Noe.
-It was the first time an Ohio governor was ever been charged with a crime while in office.
+It was the first time an Ohio governor had ever been charged with a crime while in office.